Skip to main content

 HVAC Education, Buying Tips, Geothermal

-What Is Geothermal Heat?
+What Is Geothermal Heating and Cooling?

 By Travis Baugh

 A geothermal heat pump taps into the energy of the Earth to heat or cool your home.
+Learn more about geothermal heating and cooling in this article.

-What Is Geothermal Heating And How Does Geothermal Heating Work?
+What Is Geothermal Heating and Cooling?

 geothermal heat pump taps into the energy of the Earth to heat or cool your home.
 Rather than burning fuel, it extracts heat from the ground during winter and brings it indoors.
 To cool, the system removes heat from your home and transfers it into the ground using a series of pipes buried in your yard or sunk in a pond, or by using well water.